GaneshBalaji-04/RustLogger/README.md

 cargo run
 ```
 ###Logging Keystrokes:
-The keylogger server will store captured keystrokes in keystrokes.txt.
+-The keylogger server will store captured keystrokes in keystrokes.txt.

 ###Contributions
-Feel free to fork this repository and contribute!
+-Feel free to fork this repository and contribute!